What is a hybrid solar system?

-More expensive – It is a lot more expensive than a grid-tied system, but cheaper than an off-grid system.
-What makes it more expensive than a grid-tied system is because of its need of a battery.
+More expensive – It is a lot more expensive than a grid-tied system but cheaper than an off-grid system.
+What makes it more expensive than a grid-tied system is because of its need for a battery.
 If you think of it, having a battery is very helpful especially whenever we need electricity at night and when the weather is not at its best.
 This makes it a really good investment.

 Technology not there yet – Solar batteries are a new concept and the technology is lagging behind the panels.
 Solar panels have a warranty period of 25 years, where batteries only last for 10 years or 10,000 cycles.

 Can I go hybrid later or do I need to decide now?

 Solar systems are very modular and components can be upgraded and repaired with relative ease, however, good initial planning is useful because future upgrades will be more successful if there was forethought.

 Opting for a hybrid solar system is a safe bet due to the relative plasticity of the design as well as the fact that there is a lot of investment into it.
 The solar power industry in general is relatively new, but it’s definitely here to stay.

 You can go from an old grid-tie system initially and then upgrade to a new hybrid solar system by changing the inverter and adding a battery.
 Going about it this way is going to cost you more as inverters are not cheap, so it pays to know what you want right off the bat.
 It is also best to use GoSolarQuotes to get the best deals from local installers.
 Get started by filling in the above form and telling us a little more about your electricity needs.

 It will depend on your energy needs and the size of your system, but if we take the average 5kW system which is one of the most popular sizes you can expect to pay around $10,000.
 The cost of the solar panels and inverter installed is about half that, with the rest being made up by the battery cost.